acbecker/acbecker.github.io/content/pages/about.md

 Finally, the realization that in this 21st century, if you're not out in it, you're at a disadvantage.
-This is a time of massive technological change, a grand opportunity, once in a lifetime or even rarer.
+This is a time of massive technological change, a grand opportunity, once in a lifetime, or even rarer.
 Not just for industry, art, and science but for communication, the exchange of ideas, and the generation of new ones.
 I have [several](http://rameznaam.com/)